eduvpn/documentation/DEPLOY_DEBIAN.md

----
-title: Deploying on Debian
-description: Install and Maintain eduVPN/Let's Connect! on Debian
-category: installation
----

-For simple one server deployments and tests, we have a deploy script available you can run on a fresh Debian 9, 10 or 11 installation.
+For simple one server deployments and tests, we have a deploy script available you can run on a fresh Debian 11 or Ubuntu 22.04 installation.
 It will configure all components and will be ready for use after running!

 Additional scripts are available after deployment: